More games need Yakuza 5’s weird pivot to J-Pop sim

 Diana Burnwood purrs through the mic: “Welcome to Tokyo Ian.
 You have the day off, and I heard your favourite J-Pop idol Haruka Sawamura is in town, dishing out autographs to mega-fans.
 It’s now or never, 47.”
 Ian can’t be caught queueing to meet his favourite idol as a bald-headed, intimidating man among a flurry of teenage girls.
 No: it is up to you to obtain her autograph through other means, whether that be disguising yourself as a local reporter, or choking out her agent, donning his threads, and nicking a signed object from her stand as she shakes a fan’s hand.

 Once you’ve secured the autograph, you must exit the mission through the subway.
-The intense music that usually plays you out is replaced by the more fitting “Racing into the Night” by YAOSOBI.
+The intense music that usually plays you out is replaced by the more fitting “Racing into the Night” by YOASOBI.
 As the train doors close, Ian lifts the autograph in the air with two hands and presses it to his chest with a squeal of delight.
 For one day, Ian isn’t a hitman.
 He’s just Ian, a J-Pop fan.
 Who may have knocked a few people unconscious to get what he wanted, but it was just force of habit, with zero malicious intent.

 Going even further from Yakuza’s genre territory, I reckon even strategy classics like Total War: Shogun 2 could use a splash of J-Pop energy.
 In that game, the changing of the seasons is vital in setting a rhythm for campaigning.
 So, how about adding J-Pop is as a season eh?
 Spring, Summer, Autumn, Winter, J-Pop.
 Stay with me.